iapyeh/GGeditor/docs/User Guide.rst

 #.
 All the images in the document will be stored in the “static” folder in PNG format.
 #.
 The image name is the document name + underscore + sequence number + ‘.png’

-No matter how images in the document were modified, these images will be re-generated if “Commit images” was checked.
-That is, the mapping between image content and image name might not be chronical.
+All images will be re-generated if “Commit images” was checked.
+That is, the mapping between image content and image name might not be constant.

 ..
 Warning::

     For CKJ users: (繁體中文、简体中文、한국어、日本語)

     English document name is strongly suggested for naming your documents.
-Especially those documents with images.
-Because a image got pathname from its hosting document.
+Especially those documents with images because an image got pathname from its hosting document.
 By naming document in English, it would reduce the risk of parsing failure in the readthedocs.org.

 ..
 Note::

-    Currently, it seems that the sphinx parser has problem on parsing :align: of an image markup, image horizontal alignment is not supported yet.
+    Currently, it seems the sphinx parser has problem on parsing :align: of an image markup, image horizontal alignment is not supported yet.

 .. _h6c5e5e24234f72422a2ce37561f2355: